net00-1/SW-DLT/Docs.md

 ## Video Downloading

 The video download option offers two types of downloads: Default and Custom Quality.
-Videos are saved with the proper titles available from youtube-dl
+Videos are saved with the proper titles available from youtube-dl.

 **Default Quality**: videos are downloading using the following youtube-dl format string: